SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/02-Streams.md

 Take a look at the following example.

-First we require the "fs" module from Node.js, then we create a server, which will be listening on port 5000.
+First, we require the "fs" module from Node.js, then we create a server, which will be listening on port 5000.

-We start reading from a file called './bigfile.txt', which is the name of the file in this example.
+We start reading from a file called `./bigfile.txt`, which is the name of the file in this example.

 Then we use the `write()` method to write the data inside `src.on()` function.

-Finally we use `end()` method to finish writing the data.
+Finally, we use `end()` method to finish writing the data.

 ```js
 const fs = require('fs');